We value your privacy

 Durable & long lasting SMC tank, shallow dig tank, easy installation (Plug and Play), long life components.

-Learn more
+Learn More

-Tricel Maxus Sewage treatment Plant
+Tricel Maxus Sewage Treatment Plant

 Commercial plant.
 Submerged Aerated Filter (SAF) technology.
 Ideal for every project over 50 Population Equivalent.

-Learn more
+Learn More

-Learn more
+Learn More

-Tricel Packaged Pumping Solutions
+Tricel Pumping

-Tricel Pumping Stations
+Stations

-Pump fluids from one place to another where gravity drainage cannot be used, easy and trouble-free installation
+Pump fluids from one place to another where gravity drainage cannot be used, easy and trouble-free installation.

-Learn more
+Learn More

 50 YEARS IN BUSINESS